 Folklore and history

-When Native Americans saw Witch Hazel blooming between October and November, they recognised a uniqueness, that this was unlike any other plant.
-This created a curiosity among the tribes, leading to the discovery of its medicinal use for the treatment of many ailments.
+When Indigenous people of North America saw Witch Hazel blooming between October and November, they recognised a uniqueness, that this was unlike any other plant.
+This created a curiosity, leading to the discovery of its medicinal use for the treatment of many ailments.

-Although Witch Hazel had many medicinal uses, this plant panacea was also used for spiritual purposes by the Native American Indians.
+Although Witch Hazel had many medicinal uses, this plant panacea was also used for spiritual purposes by Indigenous people of North America.
 The seeds were used by the Menominee to make sacred beads and as a divination tool to predict if the sick would recover.

 During the Civil War, Confederate doctor Francis Porcher was ordered to come up with alternative medicines and goods no longer available due to Union blockades.
-He noted the Native American Indians using Witch Hazel as a bark wash for tumors, inflammations, swellings, hemorrhoids and eye afflictions.
-In his journal, "Resources of the Southern Fields and Forests" he documented Witch Hazel along with many other medicinal plants that were "extensively employed" in South Carolina slave quarters and described their uses "according to the negroes", who were also known to possess extensive plant knowledge.
+He noticed Indigenous people of North America using Witch Hazel as a bark wash for tumors, inflammations, swellings, hemorrhoids and eye afflictions.
+In his journal, "Resources of the Southern Fields and Forests" he documented Witch Hazel along with many other medicinal plants that were "extensively employed" in South Carolina slave quarters and described their uses by slaves, who were known to possess extensive plant knowledge.

-Indigenous to North America, the Native Americans extensively used this plant for a wide variety of ailments.
+Native to North America, Indigenous peoples of North America extensively used this plant for a wide variety of ailments.
 The Potawatomi steamed twigs over hot rocks in their sweat lodges to soothe sore muscles, the Iroquoi brewed a tea to treat dysentery, colds, and coughs and the Osage used Witch Hazel bark to treat skin ulcers and sores.

 Witch Hazel Hydrolat